 Having a passionate cast who get along definitely pays off.
 Their chemistry and zeal shine through on screen.
 The roles are played so well that it's difficult for audiences not to be moved.

 Another aspect of the films that makes them so compelling is that, for the most part, they stay true to the books.

-The Hunger Games stays true to the book descriptions of the characters.
+The Hunger Games stays true to the book's description of the characters.
 For example, Katniss has the required dark hair and Peeta and Prim both have the described blue eyes and blonde hair.

-However, it's not just physical appearances that the books stay true to - the plot is also mostly the same.
-The films even feature some direct quotes from the books, such as Cinna telling Katniss that "I'm not allowed to bet, but if I could, my money would be on you" and Katniss's infamous declaration that "if we burn, you burn with us".
-Such accuracy ensures that the films stay true to the book's core message, and is a primary reason why so many fans of the books are also fans of the films.
+It's not just physical appearances that the books stay true to — the plot is also mostly the same.
+The films even feature some direct quotes from the books, such as Cinna telling Katniss "I'm not allowed to bet, but if I could, my money would be on you" and Katniss's infamous declaration that "if we burn, you burn with us".
+Such accuracy ensures that the films stay true to the book's core message, and is a large reason why so many fans of the books are also fans of the films.

 3. Additional scenes

 While the films mainly stay true to the books, there are a small number of additional scenes that weren't in the books.
 I would argue that this is one of the rare occasions where such additions actually improve the films.

 For example, in the book, Katniss sings 'The Hanging Tree' while sitting by the lake in District 12.
 The film likewise shows her sitting by the lake, but then deviates from the book by panning to District 5 where a rebellion is occurring, while the song plays in the background.
 This scene is haunting and serves to reinforce the books core message surrounding the power of the masses.